mcfdn/mcfdn.github.io/_posts/2016-08-01-customising-api-responses-in-laravel-5.md

         ]
     }

 However, sometimes you'll want a more custom response for your API, or your web application in general; maybe you want to envelope your responses or include some extra data about the request or response.
-We'll explore a couple of ways you can do so.
+We'll explore a couple of ways you can do so; **response macros** and **middleware**.

 ## Response Macros

-Laravel supports the resgistration of custom macros for responses.
+Laravel supports the registration of custom macros for responses.
 An example illustrates how a macro can be registered in a service provider:

 <strong class="code-title">/app/Providers/ResponseServiceProvider.php</strong>